Maadehah-Asif/Secure-End-to-End-Encrypted-Messaging-File-Sharing-System/README.md

 ```
 - **Handshake not confirming:** Check system clock synchronization and ensure both clients have valid identity keys unlocked with the correct passphrase.

-## MITM Demo Notes (optional)
-- **Insecure variant comparison:** Demonstrate how signatures and deterministic salt/AAD prevent tampering and replay compared to a naive variant.
-- **Procedure:** Disable signature verification and deterministic salt in a test branch; observe successful MITM injection or decryption failures.

-## Contribution
-- **Workflow:** Create feature branches; open PRs with clear descriptions; include tests or manual verification steps.
-- **Coding style:** Keep changes minimal and focused; maintain consistency with existing patterns.

-## License
-- This project is intended for educational use within an information security course context.
-Redistribution terms should follow institutional guidelines or be added by maintainers as needed.